Downtown Infrastructure Improvements

 Old Woodward Reconstruction Project

 In 2013, the City began to address the aging infrastructure in the core of the Central Business District with portions of Pierce Street from Maple to Merrill and Merrill Street from Pierce to Old Woodward.
-This past year Hamilton Avenue was reconstructed from Old Woodward to Woodward Avenue.
+In 2016, Hamilton Avenue was reconstructed from Old Woodward to Woodward Avenue.
 These projects included new water lines, sewer lines and roads.
 In 2018, efforts will continue in the Central Business District into larger areas involving both Old Woodward and Maple.
 These areas have some of the oldest water and sewer lines in the City, as well as a streetscape that is on a different grade than the road.
 Much of this current infrastructure was installed in the 1940s and has exceeded its useful life.

 The planned phases are outlined below and illustrate the corrective plan to address the infrastructure needs for this area.
 These needs will include new larger water lines to improve water pressure, as well as, consolidation of sewer lines to improve flow capacity and reliability, removal of the double curb in certain areas, enhanced crosswalk accessibility to comply with modern ADA standards, removal of brick pavers and integration of modern streetscape standards.
 To address these failing conditions, a complete road infrastructure project has been planned in phases over the next several years to further address the infrastructure replacement needs for the downtown.
 Federal funding has been obtained for a portion of the project to share in the costs.

 We recognize this work, while necessary, will be disruptive as it occurs.
 Efforts will be implemented to help mitigate this disruption during construction with such initiatives as promotional campaigns, downtown valet services and enhanced communications during construction among others.